clulab/timenorm/README.md

 ## How to normalize multiple timexes

 To normalize and evaluate multiple timexes from a file, use the `Evaluator`.
 Input file must be in "timex  \[type]  gold_value" tab-separated format, timexes from different documents should be separated by newlines and the anchor has to be the first timex of each set of document timexes.
+Files in the `datasets` repository can be used as input files for testing.

 ```scala
 scala> val evaluator = Evaluator